ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Experiments

-We first analyze the geometric adaptation strategy for projected terrain depth and fine-tuning of the conditioning network in terrain-conditioned texturing (Sec.~\ref{ssec:method_base_world}).
-By ablating both strategies, the generated terrain texture fails to produce a plausible ground texture (water area on the bottom in Fig.~\ref{fig:exp_ablation_terrain_cond} (a)).
+\paragraph{Geometric adaptation.} We first analyze the geometric adaptation for projected terrain depth and fine-tuning of the conditioning network in terrain-conditioned texturing (Sec.~\ref{ssec:method_base_world}).
+As shown in Tab.~\ref{tab: depth_abl}, we evaluate the QA-Quality for rendered sequences of 10 generated base world in different configurations.
+By ablating both strategies, the generated terrain texture fails to produce a plausible texture (water area on the bottom in Fig.~\ref{fig:exp_ablation_terrain_cond} (a)).
 By enabling fine-tuning, the terrain texture precisely reflects the ground but with a monotonous appearance (see Fig.~\ref{fig:exp_ablation_terrain_cond} (b)).
 By enabling geometric adaptation, the ground texture shows more detail (rocks on the bottom in Fig.~\ref{fig:exp_ablation_terrain_cond} (c)).
-By enabling all the strategies, we can obtain terrain texture with fine-level details and natural world structure (see Fig.~\ref{fig:exp_ablation_terrain_cond} (d)).
+With all the strategies, we achieve terrain texture with fine-level details and realistic structure (see Fig.~\ref{fig:exp_ablation_terrain_cond} (d)).

 \paragraph{Semantic grid-based analysis.} We then evaluate the efficacy of the proposed semantic grid-based analysis for the asset arranger (Sec.~\ref{ssec:method_asset_gen}).
 Specifically, we compare our method with different strategies, including random layout generation, LLM-based generation that outputs object coordinates directly, and na\"ive VLM-based generator that receives unmodified base world images.
 As shown in Fig.~\ref{fig:exp_ablation_layout}, the output of random layout incorrectly places trees on the lake (Fig.~\ref{fig:exp_ablation_layout} (a).
 The layout generated by generic LLM and na\"ive VLM improves the coherence by providing compatible texture descriptions and plausible coordinates, but still suffers from inappropriate placements.
 By using semantic grid-based visual prompts as input for the VLM, our method generates a pleasant scene composition while addressing the placement issue.
+As shown in Tab.~\ref{tab: layout_abl}, our layout generator achieves higher CLIP-Aesthetic scores comparing rendered panoramas from scenes generated by different layout generation strategies, demonstrating the efficacy of the semantic grid-based visual prompt for improving the placement quality.